 K-pop and Korean culture

-With pop music as its driving force, South Korean culture is all the rage among teenagers around the world and is experiencing its heyday in the region.
+With pop music as its driving force, South Korean culture is all the rage among teenagers around the world and is currently at its peak in the region.

-K-pop (short for Korean pop) is a musical genre that includes various styles (dance, hip hop, rap, rock, and R&B) and refers specifically to popular music from South Korea.
+K-pop (short for Korean pop) is a musical genre that encompasses various styles (dance, hip hop, rap, rock, and R&B) and refers specifically to popular music from South Korea.

-In May 2018, BTS, the new generation of K-pop, surprised the pop music world by becoming the first group to top the Billboard 200 chart.
+In May 2018, BTS, the new generation of K-pop, took the pop music world by storm by becoming the first group to top the Billboard 200 chart.

-BTS has become the most popular group in the world, inspiring young people to believe in their own convictions with the theme "Love yourself."
+BTS has become the world's most popular group, inspiring young people to believe in themselves through their song "Love Yourself."

-As Korean pop continues to spread around the world, culture, music, and dance are also on the rise.
+Just as K-pop continues to spread around the world, Korean culture, music, and dance are also gaining popularity.

-Furthermore, interest in Korean dramas and movies is increasing through Netflix.
+In addition, interest in Korean dramas and movies is growing thanks to Netflix.

 Courses

-Through the King Sejong Institute Montevideo, Universidad ORT Uruguay offer—initially—two courses:
+Through the King Sejong Institute in Montevideo, Universidad ORT Uruguay offer—initially—two courses:

 - Courses on Korean culture.